A Guide to the BC Economy and Labour Market

 Data sources used in the analysis are described below.

-GDP estimates are prepared by the Industry Analysis Division of Statistics Canada, and published on CANSIM, the agency's electronic database.
-The shares and GDP estimates for some industry groups that are shown in the graphs and figures that are included in this document were calculated by BC Stats
+GDP estimates are prepared by the Industry Analysis Division of Statistics Canada, and published on CANSIM, the agency’s electronic database.
+The shares and GDP estimates for some industry groups shown in the graphs and figures that are included in this document were calculated by BC Stats.

 Labour Market Characteristics: